glalonde/spout/README.md

 ---

-Need to install sdl2 externally: e.g. `pacman -S sdl2`

-Also gperftools for the profiler, and pprof to view the profiles
+Required deps depends on which targets you're building.
+At a minimum you'll need `bazel` and `clang` set up for C++17.
+After that, `SDL2` or `GLFW` for some parts.
+OpenGL, and Vulkan for other parts. gperftools, pprof.

 ---
+* `archaeology` has some old versions that probably don't really compile or do anything anymore.
+* `base` has some generic utilities
+* `src` has the SDL based version with CPU physics and OpenGL graphics.
+Currently the closest to an actual game.
+* `graphics` has some attempt at modular OpenGL graphics.
+* `gpu_particles` has an implementation of physics with OpenGL, but isn't really a playable game.
+* `vulkan` has some vulkan tutorials implemented.
+A graphics pipeline, and a compute pipeline.
+---
 Here's the final version of the previous incarnation(click for video).
-I'm still getting backt to this point with the code in this repo, but it is on a far better foundation.
+I'm still getting back to this point with the code in this repo, but it is on a far better foundation.

 [![Watch the video](https://img.youtube.com/vi/ByFWa8JPO0c/maxresdefault.jpg)](https://youtu.be/ByFWa8JPO0c)